Paul-weqe/pyviptela/README.md

 # What is PyViptela
-Pyviptela is consisted of various python packages, all carrying out requests to the viptela controller and currently only downloading and uploading templates to Vmanage.
+Pyviptela is consisted of various python packages, all carrying out requests to the viptela controller and currently only downloading and uploading templates from one Vmanage to another Vmanage.

 ## PyViptela Documentation